datamol-io/datamol/README.md

 ## Available modules

 - `dm`: top-level module that contains common functions.
-- `dm.assemble`: functions to assemble molecules from a list of fragments.
 - `dm.actions`: functions to edit molecules.
 - `dm.conformers`: generate and perform computation on conformers.
 - `dm.data`: get some common data (mainly for dev purposes).